 A healthy breakfast is especially good for the eye health of diabetic patients.
 Eating a good breakfast can stimulate our body’s metabolism and reduce the risk of obesity and insulin resistance.
 Insulin resistance is a medical condition where the body produces insulin, but the tissues do not properly respond to it, resulting in high blood sugar levels.
 This can lead to diabetes.
 Diabetes can lead to eye disease and permanent eye damage if left untreated.
 Patients can develop several eye problems, including diabetic retinopathy, cataract, glaucoma, and double vision.

 While studies are still underway over which breakfast foods are best to prevent diabetic complications, investigations indicate that high-fiber, whole-grain cereal is particularly effective.

 “More and more studies are showing the value of good nutrition for our everyday health,” CEENTA Ophthalmologist Ernest Bhend, MD, said.
 “Being able to possibly reduce the risks of, or even treat, certain diseases with nutrients and vitamins is very exciting for our patients.”

 No matter how busy your morning is, take time to eat breakfast.
 The few minutes you spend each day can keep your eyes healthy for years to come.

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 If you want your eyes examined by Dr. Bhend or an eye doctor at one of CEENTA’s North Carolina offices with eye care service, call 704-295-3000.